Kehom/GodotAddonPack/readme.md

 Finally, on some cases it may be necessary to activate the addon from the project settings (`Plugins` tab).
 Such is the case for the `Network` addon.
 Bellow is an slightly more detailed list of what is provided and on each case there will be enough information related to what must be copied in order to be used as well as the activation requirement or not.

+Some addons might add a few additional settings into the ProjectSettings window.
+In that case a new category (`Keh Addons`) is added and, under it, an entry for the addon, containing its settings.

 ## Tutorial

 On my web page [kehomsforge.com](http://kehomsforge.com/tutorials/multi/GodotAddonPack) there is a set of tutorials for each of the addons in this pack.
 Each page corresponds to one addon and contains two major sections, one explaining the basics of using the addon while the other explains a little bit of how the addon internally works.

 ## The Addons

-Bellow is a slightly more detailed list of the addons.
+Bellow is a slightly more detailed list of the addons, including information regarding if the addon (or "sub-addon") has intendependency, needs activation and if it adds additional settings.

 ### Debug Helpers

+Needs Activation |
+-|
+yes*

 This addon is meant to bring a few additional tools to help debug projects.

+\* Activating this plugin only adds the scripts into the auto-load list (with default name `OverlayDebugInfo` and `DebugLine3D`).
+Alternatively you can manually add the desired script(s) to your auto-load list, meaning that you can set your preferred name to access the functionality.

 #### overlayinfo.gd

-Interdependency: none\
-Requires Activation: yes*
+Interdependency | Extra Settings
+-|-
+none | no

 I find myself constantly creating temporary UI controls (`Label`) to dump text into screen (specially when trying to debug networked values), which becomes rather tedious after some time.
 This script offers means to quickly add text into the screen, including timed labels that will be removed after a specified amount of seconds.

-\* Activating this plugin only adds the script into the auto-load list (with default name `OverlayDebugInfo`).
-Alternatively you can manually add the script to your auto-load list, meaning that you can set your preferred name to access the functionality.

 #### line3d.gd

-Interdependency: none\
-Requires Activation: yes*
+Interdependency | Extra Settings
+-|-
+none | no

 This little script is meant to make things easier to draw lines in 3D.
 Using the default `add_line()` function will draw a line that will last for a single frame.
 There is the option to add lines that will last for the specified amount of seconds (`add_timed_line()`).

-\* Activating this plugin only adds the script into the auto-load list (with default name `DebugLine3D`).
-Alternatively you can manually add the script to your auto-load list, meaning that you can set your preferred name to access the functionality.

 ### General